Vidya Vikas Institute of Engineering & Technology: Postgraduate (PG)

-Other Institutions
+Other Institutions under VVET

 Activities

 Every year, annual college day is celebrated in the middle of the year; mostly during the months of April or May.
 Apart from this, many academic, co-academic and extra-academic activities are held throughout the year.
 A three-day state-level technical exhibition was also conducted in late 2012 in the Govt. of Karnataka - VVIET association.
 A state-level mathematics conference was also held at the camput in the end of May, 2013.

 Campus

 The entrance building is for concentrated undergraduate programmes which, at a furlong's distance, postgraduate disciplines are sheltered in a separate block, offset from main building.
 In the circumference, a hostel is also situated.

 It has a freely spread open ground which acts as a stadium for cricket, football and concerts.
 Concerts for various college festivals are held in the same ground.